 These activities provide their benefits by doing two things.
-First, they reduce the body’s production of cortisol, adrenaline and other stress-generating hormones.
+First, they reduce the body’s production of cortisol, adrenaline, and other stress-generating hormones.
 In addition, aerobic exercise can help increase the body’s output of “feel-good” endorphins.
 Production of these chemicals is especially associated with participation in endurance sports like long-distance running.

 - Meditation – Focused breathing and other meditation techniques can help reduce anxiety levels, as well as ease pain sensitivity and feelings of depression.

-- Body scanning – Also known as progressive muscle relaxation, this approach combines focused breathing with gradual, intentional release of tension in muscles throughout the body.
+- Body scanning – Also known as progressive muscle relaxation, this approach combines focused breathing with the gradual, intentional release of tension in muscles throughout the body.

 - Deep breathing – This approach promotes relaxation by replacing stress-promoting shallow breathing with slower, deeper inhalations and exhalations.

-- Movement exercises – Exercises such as qigong, tai chi and yoga promote calm and focus through a series of slow, controlled body movements.
+- Movement exercises – Exercises such as qigong, tai chi, and yoga promote calm and focus through a series of slow, controlled body movements.